 Freezing up memberships gives the employer the security that I’m coming back when they reopen, avoiding laid offs.
 So I chose to freeze some of the unnecessary expenses.

 I’ve frozen my gym membership.
-Cancel it would incur in fees when it opened, so I went online and froze it, to avoid new payments while the gym is closed and I’m not taking advantage of the service.
+Cancelling it would incur in fees when it opened, so I went online and froze it, to avoid new payments while the gym is closed and I’m not taking advantage of the service.

 My gym is a large chain, auto payment on a fixed amount, no way to pro-rate.